 #!/usr/bin/ruby # Module defined in moral.rb file module Moral VERY_BAD = 0 BAD = 1 def Moral.sin(badness) # ... end end

 Like class methods, whenever you define a method in a module, you specify the module name followed by a dot and then the method name.

-IMPORTANT: Here both the files contain same function name.
-So this will result in code ambiguity while including in calling program but modules avoid this code ambiguity and we are able to call appropriate function using module name.
+IMPORTANT − Here, both the files contain the same function name.
+So, this will result in code ambiguity while including in calling program but modules avoid this code ambiguity and we are able to call appropriate function using module name.

-If a module is defined in separate file then it is required to include that file using require statement before embeding module in a class.
+If a module is defined in a separate file, then it is required to include that file using require statement before embedding module in a class.

 module Week FIRST_DAY = "Sunday" def Week.weeks_in_month puts "You have four weeks in a month" end def Week.weeks_in_year puts "You have 52 weeks in a year" end end

 Now, you can include this module in a class as follows −

 #!/usr/bin/ruby $LOAD_PATH << '.' require "support" class Decade include Week no_of_yrs = 10 def no_of_months puts Week::FIRST_DAY number = 10*12 puts number end end d1 = Decade.new puts Week::FIRST_DAY Week.weeks_in_month Week.weeks_in_year d1.no_of_months